 My student loans were consolidated into a new loan.
-My old student loans now state "closed/paid collection" and, "Claim filed with government for insured portion of balance on loan."
+My old student loans now state "Closed/paid collection" and "Claim filed with government for insured portion of balance on loan."
 Does this negatively impact my credit scores?
 I see "potential negative account" on all of the old loans.
 Can I get these old student loans removed to improve my credit scores?

 Although the original accounts are now closed, they are still a part of your credit history.
 Failing to repay any debt is always considered negative.
 Negative information such as late payments remains on your credit report for seven years.

 When a borrower defaults on student loans that are guaranteed by the federal government, the creditor can file a claim with the government to recover the amount of the loan.
 However, the borrower still owes the debt.

-The government can consolidate the accounts into a new loan for collection of the debt.
+The government can then consolidate the accounts into a new loan for collection of the debt.
 The status "claim filed with government" indicates that has taken place.